davidparsson/ScrollbarAnywhere/README.md

 ### 3.0

-- Support new versions of Chrome with Manifest V3
+- Support future versions of Chrome with Manifest V3.

 ### 2.17

-- Prevent the configured extra keys to interfere with scrolling.
+- Prevent the configured extra keys from interfering with scrolling.

 ### 2.16